citusdata/citus_docs/get_started/what_is_citus.rst

 Some workloads don't need a powerful distributed database, while others require a large flow of information between worker nodes.
 In the first case Citus is unnecessary, and in the second not generally performant.
 Here are some examples:

-* When single-node Postgres can support your application and you do not expect to grow
+* When you do not expect your workload to ever grow beyond a single Postgres node
 * Offline analytics, without the need for real-time ingest nor real-time queries
 * Analytics apps that do not need to support a large number of concurrent users
 * Queries that return data-heavy ETL results rather than summaries